The Bad Boss Departure

 Maybe your boss isn’t a bad boss, just terrible at communication, can be rude when they’re under pressure, micromanage you too much or are just plain bad at getting their point across.
 If you can’t talk to them about the matter privately, then it’s time to get HR involved or even a group of your colleagues.
 This way you will be able to sort out any matters at hand, however, if things don’t improve after an intervention, it might be best to look at finding another job.

-The team at LeadershipHQ are all about building and developing great leaders and managers as well as your future leaders as we know bad leadership is contagious – are you ready?
+The team at LeadershipHQ is all about building and developing great leaders and managers as well as your future leaders as we know bad leadership is contagious – are you ready?

 Sonia is a founder and CEO of McDonald Inc., LeadershipHQ and Global Outstanding Leadership Awards and 2022 Courage Conference.
 For more than 25 years, Sonia has been on the front lines of leadership and she is beyond committed to her mission around building a world of great leaders.

-She has held leadership positions worldwide and through experience, research and study come to realise what it takes to be a truly great leader.
-She has been recognised by Richtopia as One of the Top 250 Influential Women across the Globe and Top 100 Australian Entrepreneurs.
+She has held leadership positions worldwide and through experience, research and study come to realize what it takes to be a truly great leader.
+She has been recognized by Richtopia as One of the Top 250 Influential Women across the Globe and Top 100 Australian Entrepreneurs.

-Sonia has an ability to speak bravely and authentically about her own development as a leader, personal and career challenges in a way which resonates with her audience.
-She is a leading coach, an award-winning published author of newly released First Comes Courage, Leadership Attitude and Just Rock It! and has become an in-demand keynote speaker on leadership, kindness and courage.
+Sonia can speak bravely and authentically about her own development as a leader, and personal and career challenges in a way that resonates with her audience.
+She is a leading coach, an award-winning published author of newly released First Comes Courage, Leadership Attitude and Just Rock It! and has become an in-demand keynote speaker on leadership, kindness, and courage.

 Sonia has become recognised for her commentary around the topic of leadership, kindness, empathy and courage as well as building outstanding leadership across the Globe.